How To Let People Do More of Their Own Learning

 Blog

-Following a long pause, someone asks, "so, what were we supposed to talk about?"
+You click join and find yourself transported into a breakout room.
+After a long pause, someone asks, "so, what were we supposed to talk about?"
 Have you experienced that awkward moment in a virtual breakout room?
 We've all been there.
 No one is sure of what we are talking about.
 No one knows who is going to start.
-We can fix that.
-One simple fix!
-Adding timed arrows to slides shared in breakout rooms can change that moment AND increase engagement.
+It's fixable with a few quick PowerPoint slides.
+Adding timed arrows to PowerPoint slides you then share to breakout rooms can change that awkward moment AND increase engagement.
 In this video I show you how to quickly and easily add animation and transitions to your slides.
 Use them to guide discussions, provide multiple step instructions, and increase the interaction and value of your breakout rooms.
-I'd love to hear how you use them in unique ways. https://www.youtube.com/watch?v=5J0Qo1V4tdg ATD’s Toolbox Tips series provides hacks on various content authoring and…
+The Steps First you will select the…

 Read More